WooCommerce Conversion Tracking Guide

 Get a full tour of MonsterInsights in Your Ultimate Guide to MonsterInsights Dashboard Reports.

-WooCommerce Data in Google Analytics 4
+Find WooCommerce Conversions in Google Analytics 4

 To view your eCommerce overview report in Google Analytics, navigate to Monetization » Overview.
 Here you can see your revenue trend by day, purchases by day, purchases by item name, purchases by item list, and more.